LucasWaelti/kalibr-wiki/Calibration-targets.md

 ```

 ##Problems with the target extraction?
 The *--show-extraction* argument can be used with the calibration tools to visualize the calibration target extraction process.
-This might help to find problems with calibration target configuration and extraction.
+This might help to find problems with the target configuration and extraction.

 ##Tips/Problems
 * Make sure the calibration target is as flat as possible.
 Best is to glue it to a rigid plate such as aluminum or acrylic glass.
 * Most printers will scale the target during the printing process.
-Make sure to remeasure the important sizes and adjust the target configuration file accordingly.
+Make sure to remeasure the important sizes and adjust the target configuration accordingly.
 * Keep a white border around the calibration target of min. the size of one grid element (or the detection might be unsuccessful in certain lighting conditions)

 ## References